fullsend8800/Windows-Server-Lab/README.md

 # My IT Lab Journal

-Hi!
-I'm Mike Siva, an experienced IT Helpdesk Executive on a mission to become a System Administrator.
+👋 Hi!
+I'm Mike Siva, an experienced IT Helpdesk Executive on a mission to become a System Administrator, IT helpdesk, IT Manager.
+I'm a hands-on learner building my path into IT and Systems Administration.I use this GitHub to document and version every step of my home lab journey — from Windows Server deployment to AD, GPOs, PowerShell scripting, backups, and more.

 This is where I will document all my technical labs and learning progress.